LetMut1/Tento/encyclopedia/application_programm_interface/description.md

 ```
  - ## APPLICATION_USER__RESET_PASSWORD_BY_FIRST_STEP POST
 ```
-Resets application user password for the first step and send email to user.
+Resets user password for the first step and send email to user.
 ```
 ```
 Request data: